Young Adults and Addiction

 • Go to your college counseling center and ask for help or call us!

-If young adults find themselves in a situation where substance abuse might become a problem, it is important to seek counseling.
-Drug and alcohol abuse can wreak havoc on our physical, mental, and emotional wellbeing.
+If young adults find themselves in a situation where substance abuse might become a problem, it is important to encourge them to seek counseling.
+Drug and alcohol abuse can wreak havoc on our physical, mental, and emotional wellbeing, not to mention their potential for legal ramifications.

 We are here to help!
 Find a Lifeologie addiction and substance abuse specialist near you who can help you build a sobriety plan that works!